0xDBFB7/ionprinter/documents/log/construction.md

 Consider the linear equation P*U=b. b contains a certain number of fixed solutions; boundaries on the fine grid, residuals on coarser grids.

+There's a 'charge-conservation' scheme that avoids solving the poisson equation.
+I can't even imagine how that would work.